yaelbh/qiskit-sympy-provider/README.md

 [![Build Status](https://travis-ci.com/Qiskit/qiskit-addon-sympy.svg?branch=master)](https://travis-ci.com/Qiskit/qiskit-addon-sympy)

-# Quantum simulators based on Sympy
+# Qiskit Sympy Provider

-This module contains [Qiskit](https://www.qiskit.org/) simulators with Sympy Provider.
+This module contains [Qiskit](https://www.qiskit.org/) simulators with Qiskit Sympy Provider.
 The simulators simulate a quantum circuit on a classical computer.
+There are two types of simulators
+* Statevector simulator - returns the statevector of a quantum circuit
+* unitary simulator - returns the unitary representation of a quantum circuit

 ## Installation